rajeshkumar-2120/covid_data_exploratory_sql/README.md

 Daily and cumulative COVID-19 infection cases
 Daily and cumulative vaccination numbers
-Information broken down by country, region, and date Project Structure
+Information broken down by country, region, and date
-SQL_Queries.sql: Contains all the SQL queries used in this project for data transformation and analysis.
-Results.md: A summary of key findings from the analysis.
-README.md: This file, providing an overview of the project.

 Objectives
 The main objectives of this project are: